Nikolai2038/libreoffice-paste-from-vscode/README.md

 ![Microsoft Word](./.readme_images/msword.png)

-But in LibreOffice Writer situation is different - we have two choices:
+But when pasting into LibreOffice Writer, the situation is different - we have two choices:

 ![LibreOffice - Paste Special](./.readme_images/libreoffice_paste_special.png)